 What it is really well know for though is its friendly dolphin called “Fungie” which has been in Dingle harbour for years and visited by thousands of curious guests.
 You may also be surprised when you enter some pubs in Dingle that you can also buy a pair of shoes or get yourself a new measuring tape.

-Walk on Mt Brandon, Stay Dingle
+Connors Pass, Mt Brandon, Stay Dingle

 Mt Brandon – Linear Rtn – 8Km – Approx 5hrs – ascent 750m

 Morning / Afternoon: After a hearty breakfast we will get ourselves ready for one of my favourite walks in this area, Mt Brandon.
 Which is named after Saint Brendan the voyager; some think he even got as far as North America.
 On the way to Mt Brandon we go over the famous Connor Pass with its incredible views across the Atlantic Sea and the Dingle Peninsula.

 “Is it right or left for Gibraltar”